Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 # Clone the repository locally
 In your terminal, run the following:
+- Please make sure your device is plugged in before running `xcode-select --install`.
+This will take quite a while.
 - `git clone <link to repository>`
 - `cd CSE185FinalProject_GWAS`